Whipped SHEA Butter: Vanilla Bean

 - Out Of Stock

 No added scent.
-Just the decadent aroma of natural vanilla beans!
+Just the decadent aroma of organic Fair Trade vanilla beans!

 How To Use

-- Especially effective if used when the skin is still warm and damp after bathing or showering
+- Especially effective if used when skin is still warm and damp after bathing or showering.
+The whipped butter will last longer and absorb better.

-- Our whipped butters are a preservative-free product, always use clean, dry hands to remove butter from the jar
+- Take care to avoid getting water into the jar.
+Our whipped butters are a preservative-free product.
+Always use clean, dry hands to remove butter from the jar.

 Since a lotion is just a lot of water mixed with oils, a rich and creamy natural butter on warm wet skin will have a similar feel.